DANS-KNAW/easy-bag-store/docs/tutorial.md

 they support the properties.
 I shall use the high-lighted words a mnemonics to refer back to the items on the list.

-[Appendix I] tries to give a more elaborate justification for above list of properties.
+[Appendix] tries to give a more elaborate justification for above list of properties.

 [DANS]: https://dans.knaw.nl/en
 [SWORDv2 deposit service]: https://easy.dans.knaw.nl/doc/sword2.html
 [BagIt]: https://tools.ietf.org/html/draft-kunze-bagit
-[Appendix I]: #appendix-i-extended-motivation-of-features
+[Appendix]: #appendix-extended-motivation-of-bag-store-properties

 Prerequisites
 -------------